<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=254810232937957&amp;ev=PageView&amp;noscript=1">

-CEC sat down with Ian Gilmour (Advisory Board Chair) and Matt Jones (Advisor) from AI Forum to discuss what to expect this year, and how AI is playing a role in healthcare and other key services right now.
+CEC sat down with Ian Gilmour (Advisory Board Chair) and Matt Jones (Advisor) from AI Forum to discuss what to expect this year in AI, and how AI is playing a role in healthcare and other key services right now.

 CEC: Tell us about AI Forum.
-What can attendees expect?
+What are you currently working on?

 CEC: Healthcare isn’t the first sector that comes to mind when we think of AI.
 What are the applications of AI in healthcare?